rohanthewiz/go_notes/README.md

 cd $GOPATH/src/github.com/rohanthewiz/go_notes
 go build # this will produce the executable 'go_notes' in the current directory
 ```
-You will require the ego package to make changes to the template
+You will require the ego package to make changes to the template files
 Install it with
 ```
 go get github.com/benbjohnson/ego/...